zietas/aem-polyglot/README.md

 2. Add new dictionaries entries
 3. Sort dictionaries by node keys - will be very usefull in order to maintain conistent dictionaries
 4. Sorting in batch mode - whole directory
-5. Translate single dictionary to other language - currently only additon of missing entires is supported
+5. Translate single dictionary to other language - including a set of given keys
 6. Translate in batch mode - whole directory

 ## Usage

 1. Get your own Yandex [Translate API key](http://tech.yandex.com/translate)
 2. `npm install -g aem-polyglot` - install the package
-3. `aem-polyglot --help` - for further options
+3. `aem-polyglot --help` - to get the list of commands
+4. `aem-polyglot <command> --help` - to get details of given `<command>`

 ## Development

-It's preatty simple and standard.
+It's pretty simple and standard.

 1. `npm install` - to install
 2. `npm run lint` - to run eslint